Short Courses and Workshops

 If you missed the getting the most from your readings workshop, you can download the workshop presentation slides.
 (PPTX, 1155 KB)

-Making a Start: an academic orientation for Masters by coursework students
+Making a Start: an academic orientation for postgraduate coursework students

 Friday 21st February